-11. What to do if you are concerned about a child's welfare:
+12. What to do if you are concerned about a child's welfare:

 If you suspect that a child is being abused, alert the DSL, the Deputy Head (Pastoral and Student Progress), Jude Goodacre, who will advise on the best course of action.
 This may include referrals to pastoral support, Early Help or Children's Services.
 In her absence you should speak to the Senior Deputy Head, Andrew Whomsley or the Mental Health Lead, Emma Harbour.
-In the Junior School talk initially to the Deputy Head Pastoral (Junior School), Michael Redmond, or if he is absent Jude Goodacre.
+In the Junior School talk initially to the Junior School Head, Paula Pacyna, or if she is absent Jude Goodacre.
 You will subsequently need to document your concern in writing using CPOMS (amber safeguarding category) or on the yellow Cause for Concern form as soon as possible and alert the Safeguarding Team.
 If the abuse has been perpetrated by another child, refer both children.